 My experience with most applications more so QGIS, Jupyter and GeoDjango, has enabled me draft this post as most of these libraries seem confusing to many and can be a ‘nightmare’ when developing a GIS system or Portal.

-One great resources that these libraries have are their documentation and the wider online community supporting the development and maintenance of these libraries.
+One great resources that these Python libraries have are their documentation and the vibrant online community supporting the development and maintenance of these libraries.

 These Libraries include but not limited to the following.

 - GEOJSON – This is a Python Library and also a data format.
 Its one of the most popular data format being used in the Geospatial industry today.